HokAI — Find the Right AI Tool

 Cost at scale — At very high volume, self-hosted inference can be cheaper than API pricing.
 Requires GPU capacity and ML ops.

-Vendor independence — You are not locked to one provider.
-Multiple hosts offer the same open model; you can switch.
+Vendor independence — Multiple hosts offer the same open model.
+You can switch providers without switching models.

 When Proprietary Wins

-Cutting-edge capability — The best-performing models are often proprietary.
-For hardest tasks, they still lead.
+Cutting-edge capability — The best-performing models are often still proprietary.
+For the hardest tasks, they tend to lead.

 Managed infrastructure — No GPUs to manage, no scaling headaches.
 The vendor handles uptime, updates, and capacity.

 Support and SLAs — Enterprise contracts, dedicated support, and guarantees.
-Open-source typically means community support.
+Open-source typically means community support only.

 Speed to deploy — Sign up, get an API key, start building.
 No model download, no infrastructure setup.